BTC vs ETH: Should I buy Bitcoin or Ethereum? Bullish cases for BTC & ETH

 Your ideal allocation will depend on your beliefs about which protocol you think will be the most successful in the coming months and years.
 Bitcoin is the oldest and most secure cryptocurrency, but ETH has more room to grow and if Ethereum achieves mass adoption it could offer higher returns.

 At Exodus we have developed a cutting edge, user friendly and secure Bitcoin Wallet & Ethereum Wallet to store your Bitcoin, Ethereum and other cryptocurrencies safely.
-The Exodus Crypto Wallet allows you to exchange your Bitcoin for Ethereum, or other cryptocurrencies seamlessly within the wallet.
+The Exodus Crypto Wallet allows you to swap your Bitcoin for Ethereum, or other cryptocurrencies seamlessly within the wallet.
 Get started on your crypto journey today by downloading the Exodus Android Bitcoin Wallet or the Exodus Apple iPhone Bitcoin Wallet.

 This content is for informational purposes only and is not investment advice.
 You should consult a qualified licensed advisor before engaging in any transaction.